pkdone/MongoSecurityPlaypen/README.md

 ### 2.4 Investigating the MongoDB Replica Set

-SSH to the host for one of the replicas, eg.
+* SSH to the host for one of the replicas, eg.:

     $ vagrant ssh dbnode1

 * Each mongod process is running as a service using the generated configuration file, including Security settings, at: /etc/mongod.conf

-* The output log for each mongod process is viewable at /var/log/mongod/mongod.conf - this needs to viewed as the 'mongod' OS user eg.
+* The output log for each mongod process is viewable at /var/log/mongod/mongod.conf - this needs to viewed as the 'mongod' OS user eg.:

     $ sudo -u mongod less /var/log/mongodb/mongod.log

-If FIPS 140-2 is enabled, this output log file should contain an output line saying: "FIPS 140-2 mode activated"
+* If FIPS 140-2 is enabled, this output log file should contain an output line saying: "FIPS 140-2 mode activated"

 If Kerberos is enabled, the following file has additional environment variables set to specify the location of the Keytab and debug logging files: /etc/sysconfig/mongod